-e 4

-Stat The iSHARE scheme does not concern itself with the contents or nature of data nt relevant data exchange interaction model.
+Principl e 4 Agnostic towards nature and content of data Stateme nt The iSHARE scheme does not concern itself with the contents or nature of data Rational e Given the generic nature of the iSHARE scheme and the aim to be applicable throughout the logistics sector, iSHARE needs to function with any type of possible data and/or any relevant data exchange interaction model.
 To this end, the contents of data are only considered where it concerns the facilities needed within iSHARE to adequately exchange various types of data (e.g. requirements to security, encryption, etc.).
 It is up to the participating organisations to ensure that iSHARE adequately fulfills requirements to the process of identification, authentication and authorisation in the context of data exchange.
+Implicat ions the iSHARE scheme will not specify the (allowed) content of data exchanges done within an iSHARE context; the iSHARE scheme does not specify content specific data standards; the iSHARE scheme should not have limitations connected to types of data or standards used.